NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

-<i>The resistivity, or specific axial resistance, of the cytoplasm.</i>
+<i>The resistivity, or specific axial resistance, of the cytoplasm .</i>